tardate/LittleCodingKata/security/yubikey/README.md

 ![wasabi-add-account](./assets/wasabi-add-account.png?raw=true)

-After using the Yubico Authenticator to generate two codes that need to be added to the Wasabie MFA setup page, MFA is enabled:
+After using the Yubico Authenticator to generate two codes that need to be added to the Wasabi MFA setup page, MFA is enabled:

 ![wasabi-mfa-enabled](./assets/wasabi-mfa-enabled.png?raw=true)